Summited Katahdin: How To Manage Finding Your Way Home

 Be Flexible & Any Initial Plans Before You Start a Thru Will Change

-You have already taken six months to complete the trek, don’t feel like you need to be home the next day.
+You have already taken six months to complete the trek, so don’t feel like you must be home the next day.

 Instead, provide yourself a chance and explore the world a bit so that your brain isn’t going from one life to your old life like a light switch.

-Some good things can come from a more relaxed approach to traveling, you get some time to decompress, and you can explore the historic towns you passed through with more time and many other things.
+Some good things can come from a more relaxed approach to traveling: you get time to decompress, and you can explore the historic towns you passed through with more time and many other things.

 Take Time To Get Home It Helps To Decompress

-Many rush home and try to jump from trail life to the real world, but this can be a tough change.
-A big difference you will find is how people treat you.
+Many rush home and try to jump from trail life to the real world, but this change can be challenging.
+A significant difference you will find is how people treat you.

 On the trail, everyone is friendly and helpful, but in the real world, it is frequently not that way.